MUSC Bulletin | College of Health Professions

 PT-743.
 Clinical Practicum IV.
 (8 weeks) Onsite clinical learning experience.8 S.H.

 PT-748.
 Pharmacology.
-Many individuals attending rehabilitation are managed pharmacologically with prescription and/or over-the-counter medications.
-Many patients/clients are also involved with the use of “natural” remedies that can have an impact on their function and wellbeing.
-The physical therapist is in an optimal position to recognize and evaluate the effect of medications on the patient’s function and the rehabilitation process.
 This course provides the student with knowledge concerning pharmacokinetics and pharmacotherapeutic principles, adverse effects, and interactions.
 The recognition of adverse effects and the influence of medications and natural remedies on function and rehabilitation will be emphasized.
 1 S.H.

 PT-751.
 Integumentary Physical Therapy.
 This course is designed to provide students with opportunities to develop, integrate, and apply knowledge and skills necessary to examine and treat individuals with integumentary problems.
 2 S.H.